 Both types define price movement direction at key market levels and play a decisive role in trading.

-Reversal candlestick patterns come in various forms on price charts, but the most important ones include:
+Reversal candlestick patterns on the price chart come in various forms, but the most important ones include the following:

 - Pin Bar: Appears at supports and resistances, featuring a long shadow and a small body(Pin Bars may have or lack small shadows on the body side);